 The last years of the 16th century and the beginning of the 17th saw a gradual change of appearance in jewelry.
 The use of arabesque motifs, symmetry and a different type of gemstone setting caused these changes.
 Whether one would like to call this period late Renaissance or early Baroque is up to the reader; it was a natural evolution of styles which connected the two decorative periods.
 With the typical Renaissance mythical and devotional themes still firmly in place, the new styles gained slowly.
 Designs by men like Mignot and Lulls spread all over Europe and triggered the new wind that blew through jewelry design.

 Figure work eventually fell from fashion and the emphasis on bright colors created with enamel slowly made place for the brilliance of gemstones on gold.
 The arabesque motifs were often engraved 'en silhouette' in metal or carried out in champleve enamel.
 The fashion for moresque art came from Spain, where until 1492 an Islamic caliphate had been situated.
-The motifs were excellent ways to decorate large flat surfaces such as miniature cases as well as watch cases, which were a new appearance in the repetoire of jewelry items.
+The motifs were excellent ways to decorate large flat surfaces such as miniature cases as well as watch cases, which were a new appearance in the repertoire of jewelry items.
 Gemstone setting was now focused on highlighting and enhancing the gem, a result of the increased quality attained by improved cutting and foiling techniques.
 More advanced cutting designs also allowed for a much greater diversity of available shapes and jewelers began putting emphasis on displaying the stones themselves instead of just on the sculpted goldwork.
-On the right we can see a pendant design by Daniel Mignot, early 17th century.
-Note the the use of arabesque motifs, the architectural look created with the aligned diamonds and the perfect symmetry.
+On the right, we can see a pendant design by Daniel Mignot, early 17th century.
+Note the use of arabesque motifs, the architectural look created with the aligned diamonds and the perfect symmetry.

-From the end of the second decade of the 17th century jewelry designs started to become more and more naturalistic.
+From the end of the second decade of the 17th-century jewelry designs started to become more and more naturalistic.
 This tendency started in France but soon spread over Europe through printed designs.
 'Cosse-de-pois' (pea pod) shapes and later flowers became very popular and over the 3rd and 4th decade many designs in this fashion were produced.
 Exotic flowers were immensely popular and botany became a study in its own right.
 The intensification of the trade with the near East had brought flowers to Europe which had never been seen before and a true craze for them was sparked.
 The Tulipomania of 1634 is an extraordinary example.

 Flora, fashionable in embroidery since the end of the 16th century, was now adopted by jewelry designers as well.
 Painted enamel, champleve enamel and email on ronde bosse flowers were everywhere.
 From the 1650's on engraving in metal was another, and later preferred, way of depicting flowers.